-- A used item purchase is rarely refunded for breakage even if it was originally a high-quality, brand-name item. eBay usually rules that previous use has resulted in normal wear and tear and that buyers knowingly take a risk when buying a used item that the item may break soon after purchase.
+- A used item purchase is rarely refunded for breakage even if it was originally a high-quality, brand-name item.
+Notably, eBay usually rules that previous use has resulted in normal wear and tear and that buyers knowingly take a risk when buying a used item that the item may break soon after purchase.

 It's worth noting that items that arrive very late, in a condition not matching the description, or with obvious damage or defects that were not disclosed in the listing, are generally covered.

 Protection for Buyers Purchasing High-Cost Equipment or Cars

 Because eBay is now selling quite a few very high-priced items including major equipment and cars, it has instituted specific buyer protections for those items.
 It's important to read the entire policy carefully because there are very specifical and significant limits to the refund policy.
 However, in general, here are the protections available:

 1. Buyer Protection for Capital Equipment:

 For items purchased on or after September 1, 2017, your capital equipment purchase is protected for up to $100,000 or the equipment purchase price, whichever is lower.
 For items purchased prior to September 1, 2017, your capital equipment purchase is protected for up to $50,000 or the equipment purchase price, whichever is lower.
 This program is free on all eligible capital equipment transactions completed on the eBay Business site with a final price of at least $1,000.